Oba-One/Linux-Server-Configuration/README.md

 ### Update Packages

 * Run `sudo apt-get update` command to update package indexes.
-* Run `sudo apt-get upgrader` command to upgrade and install packages.
+* Run `sudo apt-get upgrade` command to upgrade and install packages.
 * If at login the message **System restart required** is display, run the following command to reboot the machine: `reboot`.

 ### Setup SSH Keys For Grader